hidro-iri/.github/borinot/hardware/upper_body.md

 > *Assembled Upper Body, [**weight**] g*
 <!-- Make sure to provide the actual weight once known -->

 The Upper Body of Borinot acts as a flying platform, similar to a hexacopter.
-It consists of the main body (which houses essential electronics like the onboard NUC computer, the Pixhawk flight controller, and the power module) and the airframe.
-This structure keeps the motors in their respective positions.
+It consists of the main body which accommodates core electronics like the onboard NUC computer, the Pixhawk flight controller, and the power module, as well as the airframe that ensures the stable positioning of the motors.
 The Upper Body can operate as a standalone hexacopter or be integrated into the Lower Body for expanded functionalities.

 ---